will62794/will62794.github.io/_posts/2026-01-20-bespoke-compilation.md

 #### On Trust, Learning, and Workflows

-A recurring pattern in this type of experiment is the delicate balance of trust between you and the agent.
+A recurring pattern in this type of experiment is the balance of trust between you and the agent.
 Having a verifiable feedback loop helps a lot, but even still, it still felt necessary to review the outputs at different stages and manually verify things were actually being done correctly and not cheated in odd ways.
 For example, checking that the generated state spaces actually contain real, nonempty sets of states, etc.

 I think there also seemed like a slightly related, missing feature here, which is kind of similar to the [continual learning](https://arxiv.org/abs/2501.07278) idea.
 That is, being confident that the LLM is developing a deeper understanding of  the problem at hand to a point where you trust it further to take on things more autonomously.
 It felt hard to predict when and where it would or wouldn't make the same mistakes twice, or go off on small tangents that felt unexpected.
 I think a lot of these issues can sort of be addressed with careful trial and error and prompt refinement, but there may still be a better kind of "teaching" workflow here to get an agent up to speed on a new problem and have it record the knowledge it learned more durably.
 At one point it seemed like it could be promising to start off with a "teaching" session, to have Claude learn about the workflow and develop its *own*, repeatable prompt for the task itself, but I didn't go very far with this.